Texas LLC: how to start an LLC in Texas

 Texas law mandates that every LLC maintain a registered agent who:

-- Is available during regular business hours (Monday-Friday, 8 AM-5 PM)
+- Must be available during business hours

 Using a Registered Agent Service